-The minimum overall GPA requirement for applicants to the PharmD Program is 2.5 overall and 2.75 in the sciences at the time of application.
 The average GPA of our admitted students is typically around 3.4.
 Competition is typically the strongest among out-of-state applicants.2

-Three (3) recommendation forms are required as part of the PharmCAS application.
+Two recommendation forms are required as part of the PharmCAS application.
 Letters submitted in lieu of completing the form will not be accepted.
 The applicant should seek recommendations attesting to his/her academic performance (academic recommendation) or on the applicant's professional skills and potential for success in a rigorous professional degree program (professional recommendation).5

 All transcripts must be submitted to PharmCAS regardless of the age or transferability of courses.
 The admissions committee considers all coursework completed and derives a cumulative GPA from all colleges and universities attended.
 Failure to reveal all transcripts will result in disqualification.